bucanero/pkgi-ps3/README.md

 # Features

-* **easy** way to list available downloads, including searching, filtering, and sorting.
+* **easy to use:** list available downloads, including searching, filtering, and sorting.
-* **standalone**, no PC required, everything happens directly on the PS3.
+* **standalone:** no PC required, everything happens directly on the PS3.
-* **automatic** downloads, just choose an item, and it will be downloaded by the app to your HDD (`direct mode`) or queued for background download (`background mode`) using the internal Download Manager.
+* **automatic downloads:** just choose an item, and it will be downloaded by the app to your HDD (`direct mode`) or queued for background download (`background mode`) using the internal Download Manager.
-* **resumes** interrupted downloads.
-You can stop download at any time, switch applications, and come back to resume the download at any time.
+* **resumes interrupted downloads:** you can stop a download at any time, switch applications, and come back to resume the download later.

 ### Notes:
 * **queuing** up multiple downloads is only supported when using `background download` mode.